November 14, 2014 —

 Large chunks of the St. Francis Dam can still be seen in San Francisquito Canyon between LADWP Power House No. 2 to the southwest (not shown) and the former

-dam site (behind the hill at upper right, where a portion of the wing dyke is visible if you "click image to enlarge").
+dam site (behind the hill at upper right, where a portion of the wing dike is visible if you "click image to enlarge").

 The top-most road is the current 2005-2006 alignment of San Francisquito Canyon Road.
 The lower road is the previous alignment of San Francisquito Canyon Road, now closed.